zeraton-de/cockpit-docs/guide/README.md

 ### Create Users

 Go to `/install` in your favorite browser and follow the instructions.
+A new user called `admin` with password `admin` is created when cockpit has not already been installed.